Below we summarize the full set

 to third parties.

-- Each ID Token
+- Each U-Prove Token

-public key has a corresponding private key
+public key corresponds to a private key

-we now list the unique
+We now list the unique

-features of ID Tokens over and above
+features of U-Prove Tokens over and above

 the standard security features of X.509 certificates